bernardlee99/latchkeychain/README.md

 4. Feel free to toy around, and edit it and mess around.
 You can always come back to download it if you mess up.

 ---

+## How it began?

+This project was inspired by a dear friend of mine, Cheah Zi Ting, for her motivation in my pursuit for an Electrical Engineering degree.

+This is also my very first Surface Mount Assembly.
+Special thanks to Daniel Rogge and Samuel Hansen for the guidance in assembling this keychain.

+The assembled keychain was given to people of special means to me, including:
+- Cheah Zi Ting
+- Aston U
+- Ferlina Hong
+- Fairine Lai
+- Reshmika Nair